Alfresco/alfresco-content-app/docs/extending.md

 ```

 <p class="warning">
-Always keep in mind that all extension files are merged together at runtime.
+Keep in mind all extension files are merged together at runtime.
 That allows plugins overwriting the code from the main application or altering other plugins.
 </p>

-### Startup behaviour
+### Startup behavior

 First, the root `app.extensions.json` is loaded by means of the special `Loader` service.
 The file can contain all the necessary declarations for an application to function,
 and having extra plugin files is fully optional.

 Next, the `Loader` traverses the `$references` metadata and loads additional files if provided.
-For the sake of speed the files are loaded in parallel,
-however, once everything is loaded, they are applied in the order of declaration.
+For the sake of speed the files are loaded in parallel, however once everything is loaded, they are applied in the order of declaration.

 After all the external files are fetched, the `Loader` sorts them, removes the metadata properties
 and stacks the resulting JSON objects on top of each other.

 <p class="tip">
-Any top-level property name that starts with the `$` symbol is considered a metadata and does not participate in merge process.
+Any top-level property name that starts with the `$` symbol is considered a metadata and does not participate in the merge process.
-That allows a plugin to carry extra information for maintenance and visualisation purposes,
-for example: `$name`, `$version`, `$description`, `$license`, etc.
+That allows a plugin to carry extra information for maintenance and visualisation purposes, for example: `$name`, `$version`, `$description`, `$license`, etc.
 </p>

 #### Merging properties